For regular updates about our rescue work, please follow us on Facebook.

 Long term fosters are for those animals who are not immediately adoptable: a mother cat with a newborn litter of kittens, kittens who are too young for adoption, shy cats and kittens who need to be socialized, animals with a temporary medical condition (such as an upper respiratory infection, recovery from surgery, or poor condition due to past neglect).

 Short term fosters involve animals who are immediately adoptable, who often need less than a month of foster care.

 You usually have first option to adopt your fostered animal.
 We reserve the right to approve the adoption of the fostered pet and to follow the normal adoption procedure.

 Please support our rescue work with a donation!
 Credit card donations may be made through Network for Good:

 City Critters is now registered with AmazonSmile.
-When you shop at Amazon using the Smile link, you’ll get the same prices, with the added bonus that Amazon will donate a portion of the purchase price to City Critters.
+When you shop at Amazon using the Smile link, Amazon will donate a portion of the purchase price to City Critters.

 You can see some of our cats and older kittens in our adoption areas in PetSmart at 632 Broadway (between Bleecker and Houston) and in the Union Square PetCo, 31st St. and 2nd Ave.
 They can be visited anytime during store hours.
 Younger kittens (and sometimes dogs) are shown on weekends.